fastify/avvio/README.md

 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.
 2. If one parameter is given to the callback, that parameter will be the `error` object.
 3. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
-4. If three parameters are given to the callback, the first will be the `error` object, the second will be the top level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.
+4. If three parameters are given to the callback, the first will be the `error` object, the second will be the top-level `context` unless you have specified both server and override, in that case the `context` will be what the override returns, and the third the `done` callback.

 If no callback is provided `ready` will return a Promise that is resolved or rejected once plugins and `after` calls are completed.
 On success `context` is provided to the `.then` callback, if an error occurs it is provided to the `.catch` callback.